One of our most special relationships, is with with our Care Home partners...

 ...what started as a small project at Rosedene Northallerton, now every nursery is linked with a Care Home in their local community.

-Our children make weekly visits to their local Care Home and plan a range of activities which benefit both the children and residents.
-These activities include reading sessions, sign language lessons, arts and crafts and even outdoor activities such as picnics and nature trails.
+Our children make regular visits to their local Care Home and plan a range of activities which benefit both the children and residents.
+Such as reading sessions, sign language lessons, arts and crafts and even outdoor activities such as picnics and nature trails.

-Rebecca Clark, Head Co-ordinator at Mount Vale Care Home said,
+- Rebecca Clark, Head Co-ordinator at Mount Vale Care Home